Using images in content

 Before you use images in content

-This page helps you decide whether an image is needed and what to consider before adding one to a web page.
+Use this page to decide if an image is needed before adding one to web content.

 On this page